hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 the Muslims.
 Influences were at work to keep the Mahomedans away from the Hindus ; for Sir James
-Meston had publicly advised them to place communal

-240 LOKAMANYA TILAK

-considerations over the National.
-It was at this criti- cal time that Mr. Tilak threw the whole weight of his advice and influence over to the side of the Muslims^ and secured their lasting co-operation.
+Meston had publicly advised them to place communal considerations over the National.
+It was at this critical time that Mr. Tilak threw the whole weight of his advice and influence over to the side of the Muslims and secured their lasting co-operation.

 In criticising (October 1916), the " Memorandum of